Brisbane skyline at sunset, Australia

 There are lots of hotels in the CBD that service business travellers who usually disappear on the weekends.
 Many properties offer reduced rates at these times.
 We recently stayed in a modern a 2 bedroom apartment for $80 a night.
 You can walk to most of the city’s sights easily and there are plenty of bars and restaurants on your doorstep.

-• Arise Brisbane Skytower – 1, 2 and 3-bedroom apartments just a 2 minute to from the Botanic Gardens.
+• Brisbane Skytower by Cllix – 1, 2 and 3-bedroom apartments just a 2 minute to from the Botanic Gardens.
 Indoor pool and great gym.
 I recently stayed here and would happily stay again.

 • Oaks Brisbane – 1-2-bedroom apartments opposite Treasury Casino with excellent views and a rooftop pool.